Sunderland: Music, dance and kites

 The Sunderland Stadium of Light, home to Sunderland AFC, is recognised internationally as a major stadium concert venue.
-Headlining acts have included Oasis, Take That, Pink, Kings of Leon, Red Hot Chili Peppers, Coldplay, Bruce Springsteen and the E Street Band, Bon Jovi, Rihanna, One Direction, Foo Fighters and Beyonce.
-The Empire Theatre sometimes plays host to music acts.
-Independent, a city-centre nightclub/music venue, satisfies underground music lovers.
+Headlining acts have included Oasis, Take That, Pink, Kings of Leon, Red Hot Chili Peppers, Coldplay, Bruce Springsteen and the E Street Band, Bon Jovi, Rihanna, One Direction, Foo Fighters and Beyoncé.
+The Empire Theatre and Firestation play host to music acts.
+Venues such as Independent, a city-centre nightclub/music venue, satisfy music lovers need eclectic tastes and need to hear the next generation of bands.